How To Save a Marriage

 For example, the “philanderer” affair type demands different actions than the “I want to Get Back at Her” affair type.

-Once you’ve identified the affair type in your marriage, you will feel the first “wave” of relief.
+Once you’ve identified the affair type in your marriage, you will feel the first wave of relief.

-In his guide (which I highly recommend), “Break Free from the Affair“, Dr. Huizenga reveals the characteristics of the person who engages in that kind of affair, what you can expect to happen, whether they will live happily ever after, what are the odds of saving your marriage, how to know if you want to save it, and how to make it happen as fast as possible.
+who engages in that kind of affair, what you can expect to happen, whether they will live happily ever after, what are the odds of

 The reason I recommend this to you is the bottom line.
 The bottom line is no more fear.
 No more helplessness and loss of control.